OSGConnect/OUTDATED-tutorial-fsurf/README.md

      $ fsurf-config

-You should only need to run this command once in order to setup the fsurf configuration for you.
+You should only need to run this command once in order to configure fsurf.

-###  Local Machine

-Set up `fsurf` on your laptop or desktop (linux/unix/MacOS X OS system) as a remote client with the `curl` which downloads files hosted on web servers.
-Open a terminal window and then run:

-      curl -L -o fsurf 'http://stash.osgconnect.net/+fsurf/fsurf'
-      chmod +x fsurf

-While using the local laptop or desktop version of fsurf, you  specify `username` using the `--user` argument and the `password` using `--password`.
-For example,

-      fsurf --submit --subject MRN_3 --user myuser --password mypassword

-the argument `myuser` is your username and `mypassword` is your password for your fsurf account.
-If you don't have a fsurf password, open a ticket requesting an account [https://support.opensciencegrid.org/support/tickets/new](here).

-###  Check Setup

-To check `fsurf` setup and the available options, run:

-      $ fsurf --help

-will print the following message.

-      usage: fsurf [-h] [--version] [--submit] [--list] [--status] [--remove] [--output] [--log] [--id WORKFLOW_ID] [--subject SUBJECT]
-                   [--dir INPUT_DIRECTORY] [--dualcore] [--verbose]

-      Process freesurfer information

-      optional arguments:
-        -h, --help            show this help message and exit --version             show program's version number and exit --submit              Submit job for processing
-        --list                List current jobs
-        --status              Get status of a specified job --remove              Remove specified job
-        --output              Get output from specified job
-        --log                 Get log file for specified job --id WORKFLOW_ID      id that specifies job
-        --subject SUBJECT     Subject id to process
-        --dir INPUT_DIRECTORY
-                        directory containing input file
-        --dualcore            Use 2 cores to process certain steps --verbose             Enable verbose output for status action

-If you see the above message on the terminal, the setup of `fsurf` is fine and you are ready to analyze MRI images.

 ##  Process a Scan

-A typical image analysis requires doing calculations on multiple-stages via autorecon1, autorecon2, and autorecon3.
+A typical Freesurfer analysis runs autorecon1, autorecon2, and autorecon3 sequentially on MRI data.
 All three steps are conveniently handled by `fsurf`.

 Get a sample MRI file by running

      curl -L -o MRN_3_defaced.mgz 'http://stash.osgconnect.net/+fsurf/MRN_3_defaced.mgz'

-the file `test_defaced.mgz` is the defaced sample file.

-Now we do an analysis on `test_defaced.mgz`.
-In the file `test_defaced.mgz` the prefix `test` is the name of the subject.
+Now we do an analysis on `MRN_3_defaced.mgz`.
+In the file `MRN_3_defaced.mgz` the prefix `MRN_3` is the name of the subject.

      $ fsurf  --submit --subject MRN_3

 The `FreeSurfer` requires that the MRI file to be deidentified and defaced.
-The supplied `test_defaced.mgz` is already deidentified and defaced, so say `y` to the following questions.
+The  `MRN_3__defaced.mgz` image is already deidentified and defaced, so say `y` to the following questions.

      Has the MRI data been deidentified (This is required) [y/n]? y Has the MRI data been defaced (This is recommended) [y/n]? y